Skip to main content

 1. Jacobs earns his check.
 It didn't take long in 2024 for Josh Jacobs to prove he was an upgrade in the backfield for the Packers, yet through seven weeks, Jacobs had only broken 100 rushing yards once (Week 2 against Indianapolis).
 That changed at the perfect time Sunday, as Jacobs became a workhorse after Jordan Love exited with an groin injury, carrying the ball on four straight snaps before popping off a 38-yard touchdown run up the middle a few plays later, putting the Packers back in front.
 Jacobs was a much-needed ground machine Sunday, finishing with 127 yards and two touchdowns on 25 carries, and the Love-less Packers needed all of it to outlast a scrappy Jaguars team.

 2. Jaguars fight back ... only to crumble in the end.
 Trevor Lawrence accounted for two turnovers -- including an interception thrown immediately after the Jaguars had picked off Jordan Love -- and struggled with the rest of Jacksonville's offense through most of a quiet first half, but brought the whole unit to life with some sharp passing and a touchdown run before the break.
 He continued it in the second half, settling into a groove that was only interrupted by a fumble lost deep in his own territory that appeared set to doom the Jaguars.
 That's where Lawrence proved his mettle, though, bouncing back to lead two scoring drives, including an electric final drive that ended with a fantastic throw to Evan Engram, who leapt above a crowd of defenders to catch the game-tying touchdown.
-They'd fought all the way back in the game's final two minutes, but didn't finish the job on the defensive end, allowing Malik Willis to complete a huge pass to set up Green Bay's walk-off field goal.
+They'd fought all the way back in the game's final two minutes but didn't finish the job on the defensive end, allowing Malik Willis to complete a huge pass to set up Green Bay's walk-off field goal.
 That's the story of the Jaguars this season: Close, but no cigar.
 This one will likely sting more than most.

 3. Willis comes through again.
 Jordan Love suffered a groin injury fairly early Sunday that was clearly limiting his ability to extend plays and to throw with a firm base, and it was holding back Green Bay's offense.
 Eventually, he accepted the fact he was too injured to continue, clearing the way for backup Malik Willis to step in for him as he had earlier in the season.
-This time, the Packers didn't prepare a game plan around Willis' strengths, but the backup found a way to make it work, running four times for 23 yards and completing 4 of 5 passes for 56 yards and a touchdown.
+This time, the Packers didn't prepare a game plan around Willis' strengths, but the backup found a way to make it work, running four times for 23 yards and completing four of five passes for 56 yards and a touchdown.
 The scoring toss capitalized on a takeaway recorded deep in Jaguars territory, but it was Willis' one big throw -- a 51-yarder down the left sideline to Jayden Reed -- that lifted the Packers to a win that almost certainly seemed to be on the verge of slipping away.
 He didn't play more than a quarter and a half, but thanks in part to Jacobs' production, Willis was afforded a chance to push the Packers to a win and got the job done.

-Next Gen Stats insight from Packers-Jaguars (via NFL Pro): Josh Jacobs was most productive rushing between the tackles, rushing 16 times for 99 yards and two touchdowns.
+Next Gen Stats Insight from Packers-Jaguars (via NFL Pro): Josh Jacobs was most productive rushing between the tackles, rushing 16 times for 99 yards and two touchdowns.
 Jacobs generated +36 rushing yards over expected on inside runs, his most in a game this season and third-most of his career.

 NFL Research: Xavier McKinney recorded his career-high sixth interception Sunday, joining Trevon Diggs as the only players in the last 20 seasons to have six games with an interception in a team's first eight contests of a season.
 He's also the first player in Packers history to achieve the feat.